5monkeys/partialize/README.rst

 partialize
 ==========

-Like python partialize but with change/extend access to args and kwargs.
+Like python :code:`functools.partial` but with change/extend access to args and kwargs.

 .. code:: python